 Our Analysis and Test Results

 The Slumberjack Country Squire 0 is no stranger to OutdoorGearLab.
 A past Editors' Choice Award Winner, this bag has regularly been at the top of our list.
-Just four points shy of tying the Teton Sports Polara 3-in-1 for first place, we enjoyed every minute of examining this bag, especially the sleeping-in-the-bag part.
+Just a few points shy of tying the Teton Sports Polara 3-in-1 for first place, we enjoyed every minute of examining this bag, especially the sleeping-in-the-bag part.
 Here's a breakdown of how this bag compared to all of the rest.

 Have you ever slept with the bedroom window open on a cool Fall night, only to wake up the next morning with that snug as a bug in a rug feeling?
 Your room is chilled, your pillow is cool, and you're feeling toasty and warm under your covers — that's the feeling you get after a night's rest in Country Squire 0.
 We spent several chilly nights in this bag and never once woke in the middle of the night shivering from head to toe.
-Scoring a 9 out of 10 for warmth, the Country Squire ranked at the top of our warmth category.
+The Country Squire ranked at the top of our warmth category.

-Coming in at a whopping 84 inches long and 42 inches wide, the Country Squire 0 is the second-largest bag we tested, next the to the Teton Sports Celsius XXL.
-In fact, one of our testers took a wrong turn inside the bag and actually got lost for an hour.
-(You get our point, right?)
-Receiving a score of 9 out of 10 for comfort, this bag is cozy, soft, homey and spacious.
+Coming in at a whopping 84 inches long and 42 inches wide, the Country Squire 0 is the second-largest bag we tested, next to the Teton Sports Celsius XXL.
+In fact, one of our testers took a wrong turn inside the bag and actually got lost for an hour (You get our point, right?).
+This bag is cozy, soft, homey and spacious.

 The poly/cotton, bed-sheet-like interior lining gave us a sense of being snuggled up in our own beds.
 In our testing, we found that the interior fabric allows for easy tossing and turning, even when we slept with our clothes on.
 Although noticeably thinner than the Teton Sports Polara 3-in-1, the Slumberjack's insulation provides a decent amount of natural padding.

 We also liked how the weight of its 12oz cotton duck shell pushed down on us during the night, giving us that tucked-in feeling.